Hydrodynamic limit for asymmetric simple exclusion with accelerated boundaries: Introduction

-In the present article, we consider the ASEP connected to reversible reservoirs with general densities that is $L^\infty$ functions of time.
-The dynamics of the reservoirs is multiplied by $N^\theta$ with $\theta>0$.
-When the reservoir densities are smooth functions of time, this is the model studied in \cite{DMOX21}, where the \emph{quasi-static limit} is proved: under the time scale longer than the hyperbolic one, the particle density is determined by the quasi-stationary solution \cite{MOX21} to Burgers equation, that is, the stationary solution associated with dynamical boundary data.
+Recently, the ASEP connected to general reservoirs whose densities vary with time and are regulated by a factor $N^\theta$ is studied \cite{DMOX22,Xu22}.
+When $\theta<0$, the reservoirs are slowed down and the hydrodynamic limit is given by the entropy solution to Burgers equation subjected to degenerated boundary traces \cite{Xu22}.
+The proof in \cite{Xu22} relies on the vanishing boundary drift created by the slow reservoirs.
+When $\theta>0$ and the reservoir densities are smooth functions of time, \cite{DMOX22} obtained the \emph{quasi-static limit}: under the time scale longer than the hyperbolic one, the particle density is determined by the quasi-stationary solution \cite{MOX21} to Burgers equation, that is, the stationary solution associated to dynamical boundary data.
 The phase diagram \cite{DEHP93} and the variational property \cite{PopkovS99} are also reproduced, see Section \ref{subsec:qs}.
-The proof is established upon a fine estimate on the boundary entropy production for the balanced dynamics where the reservoirs impose the same density at left and right boundaries.
+The proof in \cite{DMOX22} is established upon a fine estimate on the boundary entropy production for the balanced dynamics where the reservoirs impose the same density at left and right boundaries.
 Then, the results are extended to unbalanced case by using a coupling method, which relies on the fact that the quasi-static dynamics always stays close to stationary states.

-In this article, we prove in Theorem \ref{thm:hyd} that, under the hyperbolic time scale, the density profile evolves with the entropy solution to Burgers equation with boundary conditions characterised by boundary entropy flux pairs \cite{Otto96}.
+In the present article, we consider the ASEP in contact to reversible reservoirs whose densities are general $L^\infty$ functions of time and are accelerated by $N^\theta$ with $\theta>0$.
+We prove in Theorem \ref{thm:hyd} that, under the hyperbolic time scale, the density profile evolves with the entropy solution to Burgers equation with boundary conditions characterized by boundary entropy flux pairs \cite{Otto96}.
 Since the strengthened reservoirs dominate the drift, the \emph{formal} boundary values in the macroscopic equation coincide with the reversible densities of the reservoirs, see Remark \ref{rem:bd}.